 This used to be the prevailing belief because many tornadoes travel from southwest to northeast.
 In reality, the soundness and design of your building determines the safest area.
-However, experts now agree that the best place to go during a tornado is the center part of your basement or the lowest level of a building.
-The idea is to get as far away as possible from exterior walls and windows.
+The National Weather Service says you should take shelter in your basement under something sturdy, like a work bench.

 Major cities such as Miami, Nashville and Oklahoma City have all been hit by tornadoes in the past few years.
-Although three out of four tornadoes in the world happen in the United States, tornadoes can strike anywhere and have been documented on every continent except Antarctica.
+Tornadoes can strike anywhere and have been documented on every continent except Antarctica.
 If a tornado warning is issued in your area, take it seriously.

 A tornado may occur at any time of day, and on any day of the year.
-However, tornadoes are most likely to occur in the late afternoon to evening (between 3pm and 9pm) during the warmer months between spring and early summer, when warm, humid air is more likely to collide with cold, dry air.
+However, tornadoes are most likely to occur in the late afternoon to evening during the warmer months between spring and early summer, when warm, humid air is more likely to collide with cold, dry air.

 It’s best to avoid your car for several reasons during a tornado storm.
-Tornadoes can move up to 70 mph or more and shift directions erratically and without warning.
-Some tornadoes move faster than cars, even when the road is clear and flat.
+Tornadoes can move 60 mph or more and shift directions erratically and without warning.
+Some tornadoes can move faster than cars, even when the road is clear and flat.
 Also, severe thunderstorms that produce tornadoes can also produce flooding, hail and strong winds in the area.
-If you’re caught outdoors when a tornado approaches, find the lowest point possible, lie face down in a ditch, ravine or other low area, and cover your head to protect it from flying debris.
+Accuweather says that if you’re driving when a tornado hits, you should pull over somewhere safe and seek shelter indoors.Originally published May 26, 2011 and June 17, 2014.